 Crochet a border of red sc around the entire piece to finish the edges, then fold piece and whipstitch either side to seam, leaving enough of the top to fold over for closing.
 (See photos.)

-Crochet a little loop on each of the three closing points, then sew jingle bells instead of buttons for the loops to fasten over.
+Crochet a little loop on each of the three closing points, then sew jingle bells instead of buttons for the loops to fasten ovebag_clutch jingle bells1r.

 Voila!
 This season, you’ll go everywhere with bells on! 🙂